People Leader Warning Signs

 Managers who heed the top nine new manager warning signs have a better chance to be successful.
-Those promoted from individual contributor to first time supervisor want to succeed but often don’t know how.
+We know from our People Manager Assessment Center data that those promoted from individual contributor to first time supervisor want to succeed but often don’t know how.
 And their mistaken idea of what it takes to lead and be responsible for the performance of others gets new supervisors in deep trouble.

 Your Success Is Dependent Upon the Success of Your Team

 If you are part of the team that promotes high performing individual contributors to management positions, it is incumbent upon you to see that they are prepared for their new leadership role.
 New leaders need new manager training to set them up to succeed.
 If they fail, they make take the whole team down with them.

 Watch out for these nine new manager warning signs that your new managers are struggling and on the brink of sub-standard performance or even failure.